Strontium quantum gas projects

 Marie Curie grant

-Georgios Siviloglou received a Marie Curie grant of the European Comission to implement artificial gauge fields with strontium.
+Georgios Siviloglou received a Marie Curie grant of the European Comission (SYMULGAS, No. 661171) to implement artificial gauge fields with strontium.

 NWO Veni grant